hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 procedb.infoset1_prep()

-   process the raw data using a standard set of operations like srel, roll1095, roll1825 and reton, in order to generate useful info.
+   process the raw data using a standard set of operations like srel, roll3Y, roll5Y and reton, in order to generate possibly useful info.

 procedb.infoset1_result()